Adrian McKinty

-Adrian McKinty is a Northern Irish writer of crime and mystery novels and young adult fiction, best known for his 2020 award-winning thriller, The Chain, and the Sean Duffy novels set in Northern Ireland during The Troubles.
+Adrian McKinty (born 1968) is a Northern Irish writer of crime and mystery novels and young adult fiction, best known for his 2020 award-winning thriller, The Chain, and the Sean Duffy novels set in Northern Ireland during The Troubles.
 He is a winner of the Edgar Award, the Theakston Old Peculier Crime Novel of the Year Award, the Macavity Award, the Ned Kelly Award, the Barry Award, the Audie Award, the Anthony Award and the International Thriller Writers Award.
 He has been shortlisted for the CWA Ian Fleming Steel Dagger and the Grand Prix de Littérature Policière.

 Biography

 Early life

 McKinty was born in Belfast, Northern Ireland in 1968.
 The fourth of five children, he grew up in the Victoria area of Carrickfergus, County Antrim.
 His father was a welder and boilermaker at the Harland and Wolff shipyard before becoming a merchant seaman.
 He grew up reading science fiction and crime novels by the likes of Ursula Le Guin, J G Ballard and Jim Thompson.
 He studied law at the University of Warwick and politics and philosophy at the University of Oxford.

 After graduating from Oxford in 1993, McKinty moved to New York and found work in a number of occupations: security guard, barman, bookstore clerk, rugby coach, door to door salesman and librarian for the Columbia University Library.
 In 1999, while his wife studied for a Fulbright in Israel, McKinty played loose head prop forward for the Jerusalem Lions Rugby Club.
-In 2000, he relocated to Denver, Colorado to become a high school English teacher.
+In 2000, he relocated to Denver, Colorado, to become a high school English teacher.